tjguk/networkzero/docs/design-questions.rst

   reflection that it is best left out of a simple package like this.
   [*UPDATE*: multiple registration has been removed]

-  If were needed, eg in a many-to-many chat situation, it could be implemented fairly easily on top of networkzero by defining a "service:<GUID>" naming convention to distinguish related by distinct services.
+  If it were needed, eg in a many-to-many chat situation, it could be implemented fairly easily on top of networkzero by defining a "service:<GUID>" naming convention to distinguish related by distinct services.